In this post we’ll provide brief introduction to different types of wires available for numerous magnetic applications:

 - More robust – Foil-wound components offer increased mechanical strength compared to wire-wound components

-These are wires that are printed directly on a PCB, using external and internal layers when a low profile magnetic is needed.
+Planar wires printed directly on a PCB, using external and internal layers when a low profile magnetic is needed.
 Manufacturers either use flat copper sheets or etch spiral patterns on a printed circuit board to form the “windings” of a planar transformer, replacing the turns of wire used to make other types.

-Some planar transformers are commercially sold as discrete components, other planar transformers are etched directly into the main printed circuit board and only need a ferrite core to be attached over the PCB.
-A planar transformer can be thinner than other transformers, which is useful for low-profile applications or when several printed circuit boards are stacked.
-Almost all planar transformers use a ferrite planar core.
+Some planar transformers are commercially sold as discrete components.
+Other planar transformers are etched directly into the main printed circuit board and only need a ferrite core to be attached over the PCB.
+A planar transformer can be thinner than other transformers, which is helpful for low-profile applications or when several printed circuit boards are stacked.
+Almost all planar transformers use a planar ferrite core.

 There are billions of possible combinations along the path towards designing the optimum magnetic element.
-When, additionally, different types of wires are introduced to the equation, the complexity of the problem can grow mind-numbingly large; especially because the usage boundaries and their trade-offs are not always clear.
+When, additionally, different types of wires are introduced to the equation, the complexity of the problem can grow mind-numbingly large, mainly because the usage boundaries and their trade-offs are not always clear.

-At Shreejee Electronics, our team of expert engineers can assist you with the selection process, ensuring that you get the right materials for your design.
+At Shreejee Electronics, our team of expert engineers can assist you with the selection process, ensuring that you get the suitable materials for your design.